-Temporarily restricted net assets of \$624,178 and \$371,246 at December 31, 2013 and 2012, respectively, consist of investment income from permanently restricted net assets and are to be used for the care of special needs children.
+Temporarily restricted net assets of \$642,010 and \$624,178 at December 31, 2014 and 2013, respectively, consist of investment income from permanently restricted net assets to be used for the care of special needs children and contributions received to support the Association's Counseling Affordability Initiative (\$10,143 at December 31, 2014).

-Permanently restricted net assets of \$971,092 at December 31, 2013 and 2012, consist of investments in perpetuity, the income from which is expendable to support the care of special needs children.
+Permanently restricted net assets of \$971,092 at December 31, 2014 and 2013, consist of investments in perpetuity, the income from which is expendable to support the care of special needs children.